 This comes as no real surprise when you consider how quickly everything moves.

 These days, if a page takes more than three seconds to load, most people give up and look at something else instead, which is hilarious when you think back to the days of 45Kbps dial-up speeds and the length of time it took a page to load back then.

 Times have changed and so have expectations.
 But it is still worth teaching our children the benefit of patience and delaying gratification because many things in life cannot be achieved instantaneously.

 Setting priorities and showing kids how to give tasks an order can really help develop their time management skills.

-I found this great demonstration of the importance of prioritizing things in life involving a jar, rocks, pebbles, sand (and beer!), sometimes called the Jar of Life.
-Check it out here.
+I found this great demonstration of the importance of prioritizing things in life involving a jar, rocks, pebbles, sand (and beer!), called the Mayonnaise Jar and sometimes known as the Jar of Life.

 5. Teach them to tell the time